-Have you ever noticed a flash horror and disgust in your designer’s twinkling eye when you speak the phrase “Comic Sans”?
+Have you ever noticed a flash of horror and disgust in your designer’s twinkling eye when you speak the phrase “Comic Sans”?
 Does your designer start sweating profusely, give you a sarcastic smirk, or start choking violently at the utterance of these syllables?
 These are normal side effects for a graphic designer experiencing the situation.
 But why such a violent, defensive, primal response to the font?
-What is about this friendly, sweet and innocent typeface you’ve grown to love and cherish over time that invokes such a volitile viscreal reaction?
+What is about this friendly, sweet, and innocent typeface you’ve grown to love and cherish over time that invokes such a volatile visceral reaction?
 What is torturing this individual so about this font?

 Let’s start by defining what a graphic designer is.
 A graphic designer is a problem solver, a communicator, and an organizer of visual information.
 They use a variety of methods to visually communicate an idea, message, or story using logos, photography, illustration, typography, colors, etc. Notice, typography in there?
 Now what the heck is typography, you ask?

 Typography, according to Wikipedi, ” is the art and technique of arranging type, type design, and modifying type glyphs.
 The arrangement of type involves the selection of typefaces, point size, line length, leading (line spacing), adjusting the spaces between groups of letters (tracking) and adjusting the space between pairs of letters (kerning).”

 These definitions have everything to do with your designer’s reaction.
 It’s not your designer’s fault and it’s not the font’s fault so what’s the big hoopla about?